cscorley/dissertation/chapters/5_combo/1_method.md

 The document extraction process for snapshot and changesets corpora remain the same as covered in Section \ref{sec:flt-approach}.
-The document extraction process for the developer corpus remains the same as covered in Section
+The document extraction process for the corpus of developer profiles remains the same as covered in Section \ref{sec:dit-approach}.
-\ref{sec:dit-approach}.

 The right side of Figure \ref{fig:changeset-combo} illustrates the retrieval process.
-For brevity, the queries and ranking do not appear in the diagram as they remain the same as described for each search engine in their respective sections, Section \ref{sec:flt-approach} and \ref{sec:dit-approach}.
+For brevity, the queries and ranking do not appear in the diagram as they remain the same as described for each search engine in their respective sections, Sections \ref{sec:flt-approach} and \ref{sec:dit-approach}.
 We train a topic model on the changeset corpus and construct search engines for each task separately.
 In the source code search engine we build an index from the snapshot corpus.
 In the developer search engine we build an index from the